Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 A dramatic infographic showcasing India's Rudram missile series on a digital terrain background.
 The lineup includes Rudram-1 (Range: 150-250 km, Speed: Mach 2), Rudram-2 (Range: 300-350 km, Speed: Mach 5.5), Rudram-3 (Range: 550-600 km, Speed: Mach 5+), and Rudram-4 (Range: >550 km, Speed: Hypersonic).

-Rudram-4: Confirmed and Estimated Specifications
+Rudram 4: Confirmed and Estimated Specifications

-• Speed: Hypersonic, expected to exceed Mach 5
+• Speed: Hypersonic, flying at Mach 5+.

-• Trajectory: Low-altitude, quasi-ballistic
+• Trajectory: Low-altitude, quasi-ballistic path to evade interception.

 Why Hypersonic and LRSOW Capabilities Matter